KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - Shell Games: 78% faster onboarding (4 days → <1 day)

 **ROI Pitch:**
-"Teams of 5-10 developers hit a 'breakpoint' where process chaos kills velocity.
+"Scaling teams hit a breakpoint at 5-10 developers where process chaos kills velocity.
 These tools ensure everyone follows the same workflow.
 New developers are productive in <1 day instead of 4 days—that's 78% faster onboarding.
 For a team scaling from 5 to 15, that's massive ROI."

 ---